lobosan/vscode-remote-lamp/README.md

 After this, a new notification should appear, click on the `details` blue text to see the building process.

-> To learn more about `Remote Containers`, go to https://code.visualstudio.com/docs/remote/containers
+> To learn more about Remote Containers, go to https://code.visualstudio.com/docs/remote/containers

 ### Install composer dependencies